tealamore/tealamore.github.io/_posts/2020-8-7-Lombok-SneakyThrows.md

 }
 ```

-and a `FileProcessor` class.
+and a `FileProcessor` class which implements `Processor`.
 This is how we'd handle the checked exception without a `@SneakyThrows`

 ```java
 public class FileProcessor implements Processor {